thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 ├── lib                           // Contains main.dart which is the flutter apps entry point │   ├── screens
 │   └── main.dart
-├── pubspec.yaml                  // Contans the metadata & configuration specific to the app
+├── pubspec.yaml                  // Contains the metadata, configuration specific to the app ├── web
-├── web
 │   └── icons
 └── pubspecam.lock                // It contain the version of each dependencies and packages